 White Widow is a very popular strain that’s been around forever, especially in and around all those Amsterdam coffee shops.
-When it comes to the recreational market, many LP’s have grown their version of this cultivar (Dubon, Hexo, Aurora); this one comes under the Spinach brand, it’s grown by Peace Naturals Inc.
+When it comes to the recreational market, many LPs have grown their version of this cultivar (Dubon, Hexo, Aurora); this one comes under the Spinach brand, and it’s grown by Peace Naturals Inc.

-Terpene Profile: Myrcene, caryophyllene and linalool.
+- Terpene Profile: Myrcene, caryophyllene and linalool

-Packaging Details: Packaged 04/23/2020, tested/reviewed 07/01/2020, exactly 69 days later.
+- Packaging Details: Packaged 04/23/2020, tested/reviewed 07/01/2020, exactly 69 days later.
 Lot# X64D05

-Pricing Details: Purchased 3.5 grams for $27.00 at the SQDC in Montreal, Quebec, Canada. ($7.71/g)
+- Pricing Details: Purchased 3.5 grams for $27.00 at the SQDC in Montreal, Quebec, Canada. ($7.71/g)

 Visually speaking, this White Widow came out to be slightly below average.
-The container RH% came in at 45%, which is pretty low in my opinion, so I did some re-hydration and brought it up to 58% using a Boveda pack.
+The container RH% came in at 45%, which is pretty low, in my opinion, so I did some rehydration and brought it up to 58% using a Boveda pack.
 I noticed that the trim felt like a machine trim, as the very dense nugs looked way too perfect and round.

 Unfortunately, when it comes to aroma and flavor, I felt like this cultivar was missing something.
 Don’t get me wrong, sometimes simple is good, but I like something that excites the nostrils a little bit.
 All I got was woody scents with a subtle floral touch; the aroma was muted.

 The White Widow strain was never really known to leave some intense flavors on the palate, so it wasn’t surprising that I didn’t taste much.
-Just a touch of earthiness on the exhale, the smoke was reasonably smooth, though, and white ash is the best kind of ash, isn’t it?
+Just a touch of earthiness on the exhale; the smoke was reasonably smooth, though, and white ash is the best kind of ash, isn’t it?

 Fun is the first word that comes to mind when I try to break down the effects of this White Widow.
 It’s a little bit of a roller coaster ride; within the first 15 minutes, there’s a heavy cerebral effect that’s uplifting and energizing, excellent for doing some work or just socializing with friends.

-After sitting with this cultivar for a few days and writing up this White Widow strain review, I found that overall, it was pretty average.
-Nothing too extraordinary here, the price point is just OK, the weed looked fine, the terps were not very lively hence the lack of aroma and flavor.
-If you’ve smoked some of this White Widow, let me know what you think in the comments below!
+After sitting with this cultivar for a few days and writing up this White Widow strain review, I found that, overall, it was pretty average.
+Nothing too extraordinary here; the price point is just OK, the weed looked fine, and the terps were not very lively hence the lack of aroma and flavor (for an aroma that is a mix of woody and earthy scents, you can try Rio Bravo).